seemethere/terriblecode/content/blog/consistent_test_environments_with_docker.md

 # So how do we implement it?

-Implementation of this type of unittesting was fairly trivial requiring only about 8 lines of real code.
+Implementation of this type of unittesting was fairly trivial requiring only about eight lines of real *code*.

 ## The Dockerfile
 ```